-This Planning Proposal establishes properties fronting George Street as a local centre within the hierarchy of centres of the City South.
+This planning proposal establishes properties fronting George Street as a local centre within the hierarchy of centres of the City South.
 The hierarchy of centres is described in Sydney DCP 2012, and supported with clauses in Sydney LEP 2012.

-A retail strategy has been prepared for Waterloo Estate (South) by the City of Sydney to support this Planning Proposal and is appended.
-It establishes four key principles for retail planning on the site, being:
+A retail strategy was prepared for Waterloo Estate (South) by the City of Sydney to support the planning proposal.
+It established four key principles for retail planning on the site, being: